An Insider's Guide to the Best Places to Visit in the North Dordogne Area

 Your hosts have personally explored the North Dordogne and carefully selected their top 12 favourite attractions and activities for you to enjoy.
-This will give you a delightful glimpse into what this area offers.
+This will give you a delightful glimpse into what this area has to offer.
 Additionally, within the gite, you'll have access to a folder brimming with local leaflets that showcase hidden gems and unique events often overlooked in traditional tourist guidebooks.

 White Benedictine Abbey beside the river in Brantome